 This year, the Writers' Federation of Nova Scotia joins with the Atlantic Book Awards Society in celebrating and promoting Atlantic Canadian writing.
 The three awards administered and managed by the WFNS will be given at this year's Atlantic Book Awards Gala.

 - The Thomas Raddall Atlantic Fiction Award, valued at $25,000 for the winning book;

 - The JM Abraham Poetry Award, valued at $2,000 for the winning book; and

 - The Evelyn Richardson Non-Fiction Award, valued at $2,000 for the winning book.

 Eligible titles are adjudicated by an independent jury recruited and facilitated by WFNS.
 Submissions are evaluated for their originality, creativity, and quality of writing.
-One prize will be awarded annually to a winner for each Award.

 Evelyn Richardson Non-Fiction Award

 - Notes for the Everlost: A Field Guide to Grief by Kate Inglis (Shambhala Publications)

 - No Place to Go: How Public Toilets Fail Our Private Needs by Lezlie Lowe (Coach House Books)

 - Following the River: Traces of Red River Women by Lorri Neilsen Glenn (Wolsak and Wynn Publishers Ltd.)